Best Après Ski Resorts in Europe

 You won’t want to miss an evening in the MooserWirt either.
 Two slogans dominate this bar’s philosophy: ‘The mother of all ski bars’ and ‘Damn good, but damn expensive’.
 It lives up to both.
 Come 4pm the rhythm of ‘The Final Countdown’ can be heard echoing across the mountains, as a call for steins.
 St. Anton really is one of the best party ski resorts in Europe.

 The town is famous for offering some of the best après ski in Europe, thanks to its high-altitude clubbing scene, sun terraces by day and dance parties by night.
 Pilzbar, at the top of the Penkenbahn gondola, thumps out Eurobeat long before the runs close.
 Afterwards, revellers head to The Ice Bar at the base of the gondola to continue the fun.
-For a more relaxing après ski, try the White Lounge; an igloo village where you can enjoy a cocktail (or two).
+For more relaxed après skiing, try the White Lounge; an igloo village where you can enjoy a cocktail (or two).

 Home to the Snowbombing music festival, Mayrhofen knows how to host some of the best après ski in Austria.
 Even outside of the festival, skiers can expect plenty of lively parties to fill an evening.
 Relax in the sun-drenched deckchairs at Igloo Bar, before carrying on your night with a party at the Arena Club, or a drink in the Harakiri Bar.